JOURNAL OF GENTRY GENEALOGY

 The next reference to Hugh can be found in Shelby County, Kentucky -- not for his own marriage, but as a bondsman for another marriage in 1798<5>.
 He is also shown in Shelby County in 1800 in the "reconstructed 1800 census" of Kentucky.
 There have been no records of land purchases or sales found for Hugh in Shelby County.

-His name next appears in Franklin County, Tennessee, in 1812<6>.
-For some reason, a large number of settlers from Kentucky moved to Franklin County and Hugh was among them.
-The timing of the mass movement was undoubtedly due to the southern tier of counties in Tennessee being created from lands taken over from the Cherokee Indians shortly before this.
-Hugh bought 150 acres land on Bradley's Creek in the southern part of Franklin County in 1813 and sold it again in 1819.
-It was probably at about that time that he moved south across the Tennessee border into the neighboring county of Jackson, Alabama.
+His name next appeared in Franklin County, Tennessee, in 1812 in the initial enumeration of tithables for that county<6>.
+For some reason, a large number of settlers from Kentucky moved to Franklin County when it was created and Hugh was among them.
+The timing of the mass movement was undoubtedly due to the southern tier of counties in Tennessee being organized from lands taken over from the Cherokee Indians shortly before this.
+Hugh's brother Joseph was in the same 1812 tithables list, coming from Grainger County, Tennessee, apparently in a coordinated move.
+Hugh bought 150 acres of land on Bradley's Creek in the southern part of Franklin County in 1813 and sold it again in 1819.
+It was probably at about that time that he moved south across the Tennessee border into the neighboring county of Jackson, Alabama, at the time that state and county were created.
 His son, Camden, was born in Alabama that year.
-Hugh was not listed in any 1820 census He was, however, listed in the 1830 and 1840 Jackson County, Alabama census (the latter just shortly before he died).
+Hugh is missing from the 1820 Tennessee census, however, he was listed in the 1830 and 1840 census for Jackson County, Alabama (the latter just shortly before he died).

 Hugh Gentry's Children